Fix MS Access Database Error 3049: Cannot Open Access Database

 Here’s how you can use the drive tool to repair corrupt database:

-Step 4: The ODBC Data Source Administrator (32-bit) window is displayed.
+- The ODBC Data Source Administrator (32-bit) window will be displayed.
 From DSN, select MS Access Database under Name, and then click Add.

 NOTE: Click ‘Select’ under Database to choose the type of database (.mdb or .accdb) file you want to repair.